-I find myself aching for a simpler Christmas this year.
+As each year seems to get busier and busier, I find myself aching for a simpler Christmas.
 Acutely needing to scale back and soak in the meaning of Christmas, instead of the hype.

-As if preparing for Sabbath, I’ve found myself preparing this month for Christmas.
+As if preparing for Sabbath, I’ve found myself starting to prepare for Christmas in November.
 Trying to get as much of the ‘work’ done ahead of time.
-Christmas cards are printed and ready to mail.
-Much of my shopping is done and I’ve even started wrapping.
+Christmas cards printed and ready to mail.
+Shopping started, presents wrapped, meals planned.
+Or at least that’s the plan…

-However, even this advance preparation hasn’t felt like enough.
-As I looked over the calendar for December, my stress level began to rise.
+However, even this advance preparation doesn’t feel like enough.
+As I look over the calendar for December, my stress level began to rise.
 So much I want to do in so little time.
 So many days already spoken for… Where do I draw the line so the season doesn’t become one big, stressful to-do list?
-What can I cut out and still feel festive and create special Christmas memories with my kids?
+What can I cut out, yet still feel festive and create special Christmas memories with the family?

-This year I’m saying “no” so I can say “yes” to Jesus.
+This year, will you say “no” to the expectations so you can say “yes” to Jesus?

 Every year of my childhood, my mother threw a cookie-decorating party for me and my friends.
 It was one of the highlights of my childhood.
 One of those special memories I will always hold dear.
 I wanted to do the same for my children and build that kind of Christmas tradition.

-As I looked over the calendar this year, trying to find a date for a cookie party, I instead found stress.
+As I looked at the calendar one year, trying to find a date for a cookie party, I instead found stress.
 Too many other engagements already on the calendar, too little time to prepare.
 So, I made a difficult decision to say “no” to one tradition that meant a lot to me and I know would be fun for the kids.
-Saying “no” to this, however, means I have more of me to say “yes” to Jesus this season.
+Saying “no” to this, however, meant I have more of me to say “yes” to Jesus.

-I hung my Advent calendar wreath over my desk and I can’t wait to begin turning over each day’s card.
+I made a ‘grown up’ Advent calendar for myself, with a scripture verse or carol behind each day.
+I’ve found it changes the countdown.
+Instead of counting how many shopping days are left until Christmas, I can instead pause for a few minutes each day to soak in the story of Jesus’ birth.
+Just as my children still run to open the next day on their Advent calendar, I also can’t wait to turn over the cards on my wreath.
 Can’t wait to spend time with each scripture lesson and letting each carol fill my heart.
-I want to feel this Christmas season deeply.
+I want to feel the Christmas season deeply.
 I want to immerse myself in the story of Jesus and the promises of his birth.

 So, will you join me in saying “no” to something this season?
 Scale back a little.
 Focus a little less on the trappings of Christmas so you can focus more on the reason we celebrate.
 Spend a little more time soaking in the story of Jesus and why his birth changed the world.

-Or, try my Pray Deep for Advent devotional journal.
+I also have the Pray Deep for Advent devotional journal.
 Available in print or Kindle formats, this book will provide daily prayer prompts through scripture and hymns.
-Prepare your heart to receive Christ with hope, peace, love, and joy.
+Prepare your heart to receive Christ with hope, peace, love, and joy. (affiliate links)

 I wish you all a blessed and low-stress Christmas season!